Hello Fellow Readers,

 After the presentation, I asked who in the crowd was a member for the longest run.
 Nancy Stewart spoke up having joined the club in 1969.
 The room exploded in applause.
 Also in the audience was Susan O’Donnell, President of The Garden Club of New Jersey with over 120 garden clubs and more than 5,000 members age 6-adult.

 Member Bill Gerth, head of the Borough of Shrewsbury Shade Tree Commission, asked if I often use the two favored Japanese Maple in the presentation.
 Yes indeed!
-In fact, the slide of the two glories is a photo of my back yard featuring Seiryu Japanese Maple (Acer palmatum ‘Seiryu) along with Coral Bark Japanese Maple (Acer palmatum ‘Sangokaku’ ) mirroring each other in their burning bush red fall color.
+The slide of the two glories is a photo of my back yard featuring Seiryu Japanese Maple (Acer palmatum ‘Seiryu) along with Coral Bark Japanese Maple (Acer palmatum ‘Sangokaku’ ) mirroring each other in their burning bush red fall color.
 I then shared the tale of not being able to resist when I stumbled upon them at a nursery who loaded them up.
 I hadn’t considered how I was going to unload and plant these beauties who weighed in over 350 pounds each.
 Thankfully gardeners tend to find each other when we get ourselves into a pickle.

 “Terry and Ellen are our Allen House herb garden gurus,” remarked Susan Hellman (Club President – a post shared with Judy Bonnana).“They chose herbs true to the era which were common then, but some are unusual now.
 Our herb gurus were able to track them down!”